MicroStrategy/rest-api-docs/docs/common-workflows/modeling/common-object-management/manage-the-schema/lock-the-schema.md

 This workflow sample demonstrates how to lock the schema.

-You want to lock the schema in the Strategy Tutorial project with an `“absolute_individual“` lock.
+You want to lock the schema in the MicroStrategy Tutorial project with an `“absolute_individual“` lock.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info